LLM360/Analysis360/README.md

 ## List of Analysis and Metrics

 Here's a full list of analysis/metrics we have collected so far.
-We will keep expanding the list as our study proceeds, please stay tuned on the upcoming changes!
+For each model we release, at this point, Amber and CrystalCoder, we put down the links to specific wandb reports if the evaluation is done.
+Please refer to model cards([Amber](https://huggingface.co/LLM360/Amber), [CrystalCoder](https://huggingface.co/LLM360/CrystalCoder)) for any terms or technology you find unfamiliar.
+We will keep updating and expanding the list as our study proceeds, please stay tuned on the upcoming changes!
 | Metrics/Analysis                                                           | Description                                                                                                                                                 |                                               Amber                                              |                                                                                                                       CrystalCoder                                                                                                                       |
 |----------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------|:------------------------------------------------------------------------------------------------:|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|
 | [mmlu](https://arxiv.org/abs/2009.03300)                                   | a test to measure a text model’s multitask accuracy.
 The test covers 57 tasks including elementary mathematics, US history, computer science, law, and more |    [&check;](https://wandb.ai/llm360/Amber/reports/mmlu-23-12-05-12-00-27---Vmlldzo2MTc1Njkx)    |             0 shot[&check;](https://wandb.ai/llm360/CrystalCoder/reports/MMLU-0-shot-23-12-05-12-26-58---Vmlldzo2MTc1OTIw)<br>5 shot[&check;](https://wandb.ai/llm360/CrystalCoder/reports/MMLU-5-shot-23-12-05-12-31-30---Vmlldzo2MTc1OTgy)             |